ComputeCanada/magic_castle/README.md

 ### 4.14 os_image_name

-`os_image_name` defines the name of the image that will be used as the base image for the cluster nodes.
+Defines the name of the image that will be used as the base image for the cluster nodes.
 For the provisionning to work properly, this image has to be based on CentOS 7.